THE KISS OF TOSCA

 Born in Seoul, South Korea, Carlo Kang is a winner of several vocal competitions including Placido Domingo’s Operalia (2001) and Jaume Aragall of Girona (2002).
 Kang’s past performances include Otello in Novara; La Bohème in Toyama Hall, Japan; as Scarpia in Tosca at Bari Festival; Bellini’s Zaira in Montpellier; Il Trovatore in Piacenza; L’elisir d’amore, Rigoletto, Le Nozze di Figaro, and Carmen in Seoul; and Nabucco in San Galgano Festival.
 More recently he was invited by The Japan Opera Foundation (Fujiwara Opera) to sing Enrico in Lucia di Lammermoor and the title role in Don Giovanni.
 Kang is currently a professor at Kyung Hee University in Seoul.

-Sammy Chien, baritone (The Monk)
+STefan Gordon, baritone (The Monk)